zetroll/BitNet/README.md

                         Size of the prompt context -temp TEMPERATURE, --temperature TEMPERATURE
-                        Temperature, a hyperparameter that controls the randomness of the generated text
+                        Temperature, a hyperparameter that controls the randomness of the generated text -cnv, --conversation  Whether to enable chat mode or not (for instruct models.)
 </pre>

 ### Benchmark